ghialazaro/Cybersecurity-Bootcamp-PROJECT1/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 1.41.54.222

-Machines within the network can only be accessed by the jump box.
+Machines within the network can only be accessed by the Jump Box

 My home computer with IP address 1.41.54.222 can access the ELK VM via http on port 5601.